top of page

 OVERVIEW

 Faith groups also have a great deal of purchasing power.
-They run schools, clinics and hospitals.
-Many have cafes, hostels and halls where people come together, and they spend large amounts of money annually on food, supplies, power and more.
+They run half of the world's schools, millions of houses of worship, health clinics and hospitals – many with cafes, community centres, and hostels, where people come together.
+As such, they spend large amounts of money annually on food, supplies, power and services.

 Faiths and finance